brianvarskonst/wordpress-nonce-oop/README.md

 - Upgrade brain\monkey from ~1.4 to lastest Version 2
 - Make better test for wp_verify_nonce, check_admin_referer and check_ajax_referer in Verifier Class
 - Make better test for NonceAbstract Class

+## Ideas
+- Add more manager behavior, manage all nonces used in the current wordpress installation

 ## Credits
 * [Wordpress Nonces Documentation](https://codex.wordpress.org/WordPress_Nonces)